ssbc/ssb-meta-feeds-spec/README.md

 replication of those messages.

 Another aspect of existing feeds in SSB is that they conflate the identity of the feed together with the contents of the feed.
-This makes same-as solutions more difficult.

 While adding a new core abstraction to SSB can be seen as a big change, we believe the abstraction adds enough expressive power which makes up for it's potential complications.

-A meta feed consists of a master key and a state.
-The master key is the only key able to update the state.
+A meta feed consists of a meta key and a state.
+The meta key is the only key able to update the state.
 State is defined as a number of feeds with an identifier and a set of metadata fields.
 The metadata fields are left open to the implementation.

-FIXME: define what the state is exactly and how it is updated
+FIXME: define what the state is exactly and how it is updated.
+Is it just a feed?

-When migrating from an existing SSB feed to a meta feed, for simplicity the master key would be the same as the original feed.
-For new feeds the master key should be different an used to derive keys for the sub feeds.
+When migrating from an existing SSB feed to a meta feed, for simplicity the meta key would be the same as the original feed.
+For new feeds the meta key should be different an used to derive keys for the sub feeds.
 FIXME: @keks?

 Once you start talking about multiple feeds that might relate to the